2013 Toyota RAV4 Performance

 Acceleration and Power

 While the 2012 RAV4 was available with an optional V6 engine, the 2013 RAV4 has just one powertrain: a 2.5-liter four-cylinder engine that produces 176 horsepower.
 A six-speed automatic transmission and front-wheel drive are standard, while all-wheel drive is optional on all trims.
-The new RAV4 has three drive modes (Eco, Normal and Sport), which alter the RAV4’s throttle response and transmission behavior.
-The EPA reports that the 2013 RAV4 will get up to 24/31 mpg city/highway, which is comparable to SUVs like the Honda CR-V and GMC Terrain.
+The new RAV4 has three drive modes (Eco, Normal and Sport) that alter its throttle response and transmission behavior.
+The EPA reports that the 2013 RAV4 will get up to 24/31 mpg city/highway, which is similar to the fuel economy of SUVs like the Honda CR-V and GMC Terrain.

 - "The 2013 RAV4's liveliness makes up for this, as the direct-injected 2.5-liter inline-4 delivers 176 hp and 172 lb-ft of torque, although the real secret is a smooth yet crisp-shifting six-speed automatic transmission with both Eco and Sport modes." -- Automobile Magazine